xdmushui/partner-center-sdk/develop/get-a-partner-usage-summary.md

 - Partner Center for Microsoft Cloud for US Government

 This topic describes how to get the **PartnerUsageSummary** resource.
 This resource represents partner usage summary of all customers that purchased a specific Azure service or resource during the current billing period.

+> [!NOTE]
+> The total returned by this API will not return consumption for customers that have Azure plan.
+Planned for deprecation in the future.

 ## Prerequisites